HSteffensen/BotBolt/docs/money_info.md

 Grabbing money will not get you the whole pile, unless it is small.

 #### Anti-spam
 There are measures in place to prevent rapid or repeated messages from having any chance to drop money.
 They should not get in the way of normal conversation, but let me know if they do.
+The goal of the anti-spam is to make money drops happen during actual conversation or day-to-day whatever instead of people trying to make it drop.

 ## Money Commands